tomasvanrijsse/Adyen-clone/README.md

-# Uber-clone
+# Adyen-clone

-Rebuild the Uber homepage using HTML, CSS and frameworks.
+Rebuild the Adyen homepage using HTML, CSS and frameworks.